Identifying preferred routes of sharing information on social networks: Conclusion

 \section{Conclusion}

 In this study, we found that the spreading of news on social networks is not random and that there are specific preferential paths for this news flow.
 Knowing these paths will play an important role in managing or limiting its dissemination.
-We introduced two mathematical models of local and global preferences to evolve networks with no preference into networks that exhibit preferential behaviors similar to those of a real-world case (e.g., retweets of hashtags on the X social platform).
-We measured preferential behavior using a modified weighted Jaccard index and mean node similarity.
-A sample of retweet data of trending hashtags confirmed the effectiveness of these two models and the preferential dissemination of news on social networks.
-The results of the simulated models, although differs in details from the real world data, captures the essence of the existence of preference in news dissemination seen in real world data, which significantly differs from that of a no preference model.
-This suggest that the mechanism of the birth of preferences for social users can follow the dynamics of the introduced models.
+We introduced two mathematical models of global and local preferences to evolve networks with no preference into networks that exhibit preferential behaviors similar to those of a real-world case (e.g., retweets of hashtags on the X social platform).
+We measured preferential behavior using a modified weighted Jaccard index and mean functional similarity.
+A sample of retweet data of trending hashtags confirmed the effectiveness of these two models and the preferential dissemination of news on social networks, compared to a benchmark and a null model.
+The results of the simulated models, although they differ in details from the real-world data, capture the essence of the existence of preference in news dissemination seen in real-world data.
+This suggests that the mechanism of the birth of preferences for social users can follow the dynamics of the introduced models.
 It is important to emphasize that these preferred transmission paths are dependent on the type of news.
 A user's choice of recipient may vary based on the content; for example, one contact may be preferred for political news, while another is favored for humorous content.

-Future works may expand or combine global and local preferential models to better resemble a case of real world interest.
-The choice of the evolution time of the underlying network is another case that can be studied further and can potentially give insight into the age of the underlying network.
+Future works may expand or combine global and local preferential models to better resemble a case of real-world interest.
+The choice of the evolution time of the underlying network is another case that can be studied further and can potentially give insight into the age of the underlying network, which directly connects to temporal analysis over larger time frames.
 It is also possible to study how the underlying network of two hashtags with considerably different topics differs from one another using the same measures of preference existence.